Moral turpitude: American Bar and DUI

 An arrest or conviction for a Driving Under the Influence is not necessarily a reason to deny entry to law school or the bar.
 However, honesty during applications to law school or to sit for the bar is important since it speaks to the character of the applicant.
 In the eyes of many admissions committees, covering up a past criminal activity is a more serious offense than the crime itself.

 While every state is different, most states treat repeat issues involving substance use as evidence of moral turpitude.
 Substance use, in general, is a serious problem within the legal profession, and substance use affects lawyers at nearly twice the rate of the general population.
-In a high percentage of cases where a lawyer was suspended or disbarred, he or she was struggling with substance use.

-In 2011 the Georgia Supreme Court refused to allow two law school graduates to take the state bar exam partly because they did not reveal their entire criminal histories on their law school applications.
+In 2011, the Georgia Supreme Court refused to allow two law school graduates to take the state bar exam, partly because they did not reveal their entire criminal histories on their law school applications.
 John Payne, 57, disclosed all of his criminal history to the state bar, but he did not tell Southern Illinois University about some of his drunken driving history.
 He had six DUI convictions, as well as other felony and misdemeanor convictions, spanning from his youth to his mid-40s.
 Roy Yunker Jr., 40, failed to disclose the various DUI offenses to both John Marshall Law School, where he earned his J.D., and to the Georgia State Bar.

 American state voting laws

 Some US states, including Georgia and Alabama, have or had laws on the books preventing convicted felons from voting if their crime involved moral turpitude.
 In at least one case, such a law was struck down by the US Supreme Court as having its roots in Reconstruction era white supremacy.
 However, voting laws involving moral turpitude remain on the books in both Georgia and Alabama.
 The definition of moral turpitude has varied in different states and at different times.
 In Georgia, all felonies are considered to be crimes involving moral turpitude.
-In Alabama, this was also formerly the case, but in 2017 the restriction was relaxed sufficiently that some more minor felonies, such as drug possession, no longer were considered to involve moral turpitude.
+In Alabama, this was also formerly the case, but in 2017 the restriction was relaxed sufficiently that some felonies, such as drug possession, are no longer considered to involve moral turpitude.